 In addition to the protein and carbohydrates milk is known for, it’s also quite high in electrolytes – cow’s milk contains large amounts of sodium (107mg) and potassium (366mg).

 It’s no surprise, then, that milk often outperforms most commercially available recovery drinks.

-Not only is milk a natural Gatorade alternative, but it’s also a cheaper alternative to Gatorade.
+Not only is cow milk a natural Gatorade alternative, but it’s also a cheaper substitute.

 15. Chocolate Milk

 |Nutrition Information||One 828ml bottle of Gatorade Thirst Quencher||One cup of chocolate milk|